chrissicool/zsh-256color/README.md

 # 256color ZSH Plugin

 This ZSH plugin enhances the terminal environment with 256 colors.
-It looks at the chosen `TERM` environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
+It looks at the chosen `TERM` environment variable and sees if there is respective (n-)curses' termcap/terminfo descriptors for 256 colors available.
 The result is a multicolor terminal, if available.

 ## Plugin Installation